Foysalofficial/pdf-viewer-android/README.md

 You can also create custom scroll handles, just implement **ScrollHandle** interface.
 All methods are documented as Javadoc comments on interface [source](https://github.com/barteksc/AndroidPdfViewer/tree/master/android-pdf-viewer/src/main/java/com/github/barteksc/pdfviewer/scroll/ScrollHandle.java).

-## Document sources
-Version 2.3.0 introduced _document sources_, which are just providers for PDF documents.
-Every provider implements **DocumentSource** interface.
-Predefined providers are available in **com.github.barteksc.pdfviewer.source** package and can be used as samples for creating custom ones.

 Predefined providers can be used with shorthand methods:
 ```
 pdfView.fromUri(Uri)